The Conscience of the King

 "The Conscience of the King" is the 13th episode of the first season of the American science fiction television series Star Trek.
-Written by Barry Trivers and directed by Gerd Oswald, it was first aired on December 8, 1966.
+Written by Barry Trivers and directed by Gerd Oswald, it first aired on December 8, 1966.

-The episode takes its title from the concluding lines of Act II of Hamlet: "The play's the thing/Wherein I'll catch the conscience of the king."
+The series follows the space adventures of the starship USS Enterprise (NCC-1701) and its crew led by Captain James T. Kirk (portrayed by William Shatner).
+The episode is a murder mystery wherein Kirk is alerted that a theater actor (Arnold Moss) might be a mass-murdering former dictator, and he investigates as disturbing events unfold.

-In the episode, Captain Kirk crosses paths with an actor suspected of having been a mass-murdering dictator 20 years earlier.
+The episode takes its title from the concluding lines of Act II of Hamlet: "The play's the thing / Wherein I'll catch the conscience of the king."
+The play is performed in-universe in the episode.

 Plot

-The USS Enterprise is called to Planet Q by Dr. Thomas Leighton, a friend of Captain Kirk's, ostensibly to investigate a possible new synthetic food source.
-Leighton's true motivation, however, is his suspicion that Anton Karidian, the leader of a Shakespearean acting troupe currently on the planet performing Macbeth, is in fact Kodos the Executioner, former governor of the Earth colony of Tarsus IV.
-Kodos had ordered that half the population of 8000 be put to death during a food shortage (supply ships were late and it was believed the full population would not survive until they arrived).
-Both Leighton and Kirk were eyewitnesses.
-Kirk insists Kodos is dead, but reconsiders after researching Karidian's background.
-Hoping to meet Karidian at a party at Leighton's home, Kirk meets his daughter Lenore.
+The USS Enterprise is called to Planet Q by Dr. Thomas Leighton, a friend of Captain Kirk, ostensibly to investigate a possible new synthetic food source.
+Leighton's true motivation is to alert Kirk of his suspicion that Anton Karidian, the leader of a Shakespearean acting troupe currently on the planet performing Macbeth, is in fact Kodos the Executioner, former governor of the Earth colony of Tarsus IV.
+Due to a famine caused by fungal infestation and with no relief coming from off-planet, Kodos invoked martial law and ordered the execution of half the 8,000 colonists, ostensibly to prevent more important citizens from starving to death.
+Relief came unexpectedly from Starfleet days later, too late to prevent the massacre.
+Both Leighton and Kirk were eyewitnesses to the events on Tarsus IV.
+Kirk insists Kodos died during relief operations, but his body was not identified.
+He reconsiders after researching Karidian's background.
+Hoping to meet Karidian at a party at Leighton's home, Kirk meets his daughter, Lenore.
 During a walk outside, the two find Leighton dead.

 Kirk arranges for the Enterprise to ferry the acting troupe to its next destination.
 He transfers Lt.
-Kevin Riley to Engineering, after discovering that he, too, was a witness to the Tarsus IV massacre.
-These actions arouse the curiosity of First Officer Spock who, after an investigation of his own, learns the history of the massacre, Kirk and Riley's connection to it, and that seven of the nine witnesses to the massacre have died, in each case when Karidian's troupe was somewhere nearby.
+Kevin Riley to Engineering after learning that he, too, was a witness to the Tarsus IV massacre.
+These actions arouse the curiosity of First Officer Spock, who, after an investigation of his own, learns the history of the massacre, Kirk's and Riley's connection to it, and that seven of the nine eyewitnesses who could identify Kodos have died, in each case when Karidian's troupe was nearby.